freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 - You should USE the <PetCard /> component to build a resizable grid of pet cards.
 - You should use the PetFilter function to determine which pets to show in the grid.

+### PetMainInfo.jsx
+- This is a very direct standard, organized text section containing all major and minor information about the pet.
+Anything that can be shared publicly about this pet will be found here.
+- In Figma, this is the section below the profile picture.

 ### PetFilter.jsx
-- This component filters the pet cards that are being shown, but also has filters of its own to change which filters are being shown.
-For example: don't show the breeds filter unless type == 'dog'.
+- This component filters the pet cards that are being shown.
+The pet filter currently consists of: Type, Shelter, Age, Size, Sex, and Favorites options.

 ### LandingPage.jsx
 - The first impression of our app.
 It should be the easiest to navigate and simple but inviting.
+- Consists of a LandingPageHero and a BrowsePetsPreview so that you can easily navigate to viewing pets.

 ### BrowsePetsPreview.jsx
 - A part of the Landing Page that will allow us to move to the [BrowsePets](#browsepetsjsx) page!